-An Old Fashioned cornbread dressing recipe like Moms’s traditional cornbread dressing.
-It’s an easy cornbread dressing recipe perfect for Thanksgiving Dinner
+This is an Old Fashioned cornbread dressing recipe like Moms’s traditional cornbread dressing.
+It’s an easy cornbread dressing recipe perfect for Thanksgiving Dinner or any time.

 This post may contain affiliate links which means if you purchase we might receive a small commission at no additional cost to you.